Sometimes They Come Back: Plot summary

 In 1957, nine-year-old Jim Norman and his twelve-year-old brother, Wayne, walk to the local library to return Jim's books.
 They are attacked by a gang of local greasers.
 Wayne is stabbed to death by two of the older boys, but Jim escapes.
-Through random times in his life, Jim is haunted by nightmares vividly reenacting the murder.
+Throughout his life, Jim is haunted by nightmares vividly reenacting the murder.

 In 1974, Jim is married and starts a new job as a high-school English teacher.
 All seems to go well until after the Christmas holiday.
 Jim learns that one of his students was killed in a hit and run accident.
 A new student is added to Jim's class.
 Jim recognizes the boy as Robert Lawson, one of the greasers who killed his brother.
 Lawson appears to be the same age as he was in 1957.

 Another student falls to her death a week later, and another of the greasers, David Garcia, joins Jim's class.
 He also appears to be the same age as he was in 1957.

-When the class troublemaker expresses to Jim his concerns about the suspicious new arrivals, then drops out of school to join a hippie commune, a third greaser, Vincent 'Vinnie' Corey, joins the class.
+When the class troublemaker expresses to Jim his concerns about the suspicious new arrivals, then mysteriously drops out of school, a third greaser, Vincent 'Vinnie' Corey, joins the class.
 Terrified, Jim calls an old acquaintance, Donald Nell, a policeman who knew him and his brother in 1957.
 Donald reveals that the three greasers died soon after Wayne's murder; they were fleeing police in a high-speed car chase only to collide with a telephone pole, causing all three to be electrocuted.

 Jim does not tell his wife Sally about the greasers, believing it would be better for her not to know.
 Sally is killed while riding a taxi cab when the resurrected greasers force the vehicle off the road.
 Finally, after consulting a book of spells, Jim summons a demon; cutting off his own index fingers as a blood sacrifice, he asks that it defeat the undead greasers.
 In response, the demon takes the shape of Wayne, who overpowers the greasers and takes their souls to Hell.
 As it leaves, the demon promises that it will return, and Jim recalls a warning from the book: although demons can be summoned and banished, "sometimes they come back".

+Publication

+"Sometimes They Come Back" was first published in the March 1974 issue of Cavalier.
+In 1978, it was collected in King's first book of short stories, Night Shift.